puneet-ekline/ekline-kubernetes-website/content/en/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes.md

 A third type of liveness probe uses a TCP socket.
 With this configuration, the kubelet will attempt to open a socket to your container on the specified port.
-If it can establish a connection, the container is considered healthy, if it can't it is considered a failure.
+If it can establish a connection, the container is considered operational, if it can't it is considered a failure.

 {{% code_sample file="pods/probe/tcp-liveness-readiness.yaml" %}}